purescript-halogen/purescript-halogen/docs/4 - Running a component.md

   }
 ```

 Note that `m` is polymorphic in the synonym.
-It's populated with `Aff (HalogenEffects eff)` once again for our case.
+It's populated with `Aff` once again for our case.

 - `query` allows us to send queries into the component, using its query algebra (`f`).
 This is useful for things like [routing][example-driver-routing], or driving an app from an external source - [WebSockets][example-driver-websockets], for example.
 - `subscribe` allows us to receive the messages the component emits by providing a [`coroutine`][purescript-coroutines] `Consumer`.